shuvo62/Video_downloader_ytdlp/readme.txt

 🌟 Overview
 -----------
-Video Downloader is a slick Python-based GUI app that lets you grab videos and audio from platforms like YouTube, Vimeo, TikTok, Instagram, Twitter/X, Reddit, SoundCloud, Dailymotion, and Facebook! 🎬 It uses yt-dlp and ffmpeg to power downloads and supports multiple formats (MP4 at 2160p, 1080p, 720p, or MP3). 🖱️
+Video Downloader is a slick Python-based GUI app that lets you grab videos and audio from platforms like YouTube, Vimeo, TikTok, Instagram, Twitter/X, Reddit, SoundCloud, Dailymotion, and Others! 🎬 It uses yt-dlp and ffmpeg to power downloads and supports multiple formats (MP4 at 2160p, 1080p, 720p, or MP3). 🖱️

 🔥 Features
 -----------